 - Understanding and using logos:

-You can choose products with packaging that has been specifically designed to be recycled.
+You can choose eco-designed products, i.e. products with packaging that has been specifically designed to be recycled.
 This is the case with Klorane products, which we are increasingly offering with recycled packaging.
-The Pierre Fabre Green Impact Index (based on production of products in France), with its easy-to-read ABCD rating, gives you a precise idea of the product's environmental impact, from the biodegradability of its formula to the end life of its packaging
+The Pierre Fabre Green Impact Index, with its easy-to-read ABCD rating, gives you a precise idea of the product's environmental impact, from the biodegradability of its formula to the end life of its packaging

 - The goal?
 No waste: